45. What if I am a college student?

 Special SNAP eligibility rules apply to college students who are between the ages of 18 and 49 and enrolled half-time or more in a post-secondary institution (a college that requires students to have a high school diploma or GED to enroll).
 Most colleges consider half-time as typically two courses, 6 to 11 credits and full-time as typically 12 credits or more.

-- you attend the Ben Franklin Cummings Institute of Technology or Quincy College (a municipal college)
+- you attend a Community College, the Ben Franklin Cummings Institute of Technology or Quincy College (a municipal college)

-- you are enrolled in an adult career and technical education program (many offered by Voc/Tech high schools), or you are in a program that does not require a GED or high school degree– such as Adult Basic Ed and English for Second Language Learners
+- you are enrolled in an adult career and technical education program (many offered by Voc/Tech high schools in MA)

-- you receive a MASSGrant as part of your financial aid package.
+- you receive MASSGrant as part of your financial aid package

-- you have a work study job (any hours of work), or your college awarded you work-study and you plan to accept a job if offered during the school year
+- you have a work study job (any hours of work), or your college awarded you work-study and you have not refused a job offer

-- you are in college as part of a DTA-approved SNAP education or training activity or another government-sponsored education and training program,
+- you in a DTA-approved SNAP education or training activity, another government agency-sponsored education and training program or a non-government on-the-job training program

-- you care for a child living with you who is under age 6, or a child age 6 to age 12 and either you are a single parent, enrolled full time, or you lack childcare to both attend school and work part-time.
+- you care for a child living with you who is under age 6, or a child age 6 to age 12 and you are a single parent enrolled full time or you lack childcare to both attend school and work part-time

-- you receive a disability-based benefit such as Social Security or SSI, EAEDC cash benefits, Veterans or MassHealth as disabled,
+- you receive a disability-based benefit such as Social Security or SSI, EAEDC cash benefits, Veterans benefits or MassHealth as disabled

-- you are enrolled in college through the Mass Rehab Commission or a mental health or substance abuse rehabilitation program.
+- you are enrolled in college through the Mass Rehab Commission or a mental health or substance abuse rehabilitation program OR

-- you are working (non-work study job) an average of 20 hours a week or more, or an average of 80 hours/month.
+- you are working an average of 20 hours a week or more, or an average of 80 hours/month.

 See 106 C.M.R.§§362.400 through 362.420.